OneStop: A 360-Participant English Eye Tracking Dataset with Different Reading Regimes#

 pymovements integration#

-OneStop is partially integrated into the pymovements package.
-The package allows for easy download of the full paragraph corpora.
+OneStop is integrated into the pymovements package.
+The package enables easy download of the paragraph data for the complete dataset.
 The following code snippet shows how to download the data:

 First, install the package in the terminal: